willbowden/iUROP-live-speedband-tool/README.md

 # 1. Installing AWS CLI

 1. Follow [these instructions](https://docs.amplify.aws/gen1/react/start/getting-started/installation/) to setup the Amplify CLI.
 This will also walk you through creating an access key. **Make sure you save your access key locally, as it will be used below.**
-2. After you've created an amplify-dev IAM user, add the `AWSCloudFormationFullAccess` permission to them, so you can deploy the cloud resources using SAM.
+2. After you've created an amplify-dev IAM user, add the `AdministratorAccess` permission to them, so you can deploy the cloud resources using SAM.
+   > **Note**: `AdministratorAccess` is an all-encompassing policy that will allow you every permission.
+It is very unsecure to use this, so I highly reccommend you either add specific necessary policies, use user groups, or remove the `AdministratorAccess` policy once you've finished following these instructions.
 3. Follow [these instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to install the AWS CLI.
 4. When complete, run `aws configure`
    1. Enter the access key and secret that you obtained in step 1